By Sorsa Editorial

 # {'a_follows_b': True, 'b_follows_a': False, 'relationship': 'one_way_a_to_b'}

-Here is the pattern for batch follow verification:
+Here is the batch pattern:

 import time